-Beginning January 1, 2020, the University will continue to provide bargaining unit members with two plan options for medical insurance.
+The University will continue to provide bargaining unit members with two plan options for medical insurance.
 A Bargaining unit member may elect his or her plan option upon hire, during the annual open enrollment period, or upon a family status change as provided under the plan and federal law.
 The University's medical insurance plans shall include a Preferred Provider Organization (PPO) and a High Deductible Health Plan (HDHP) that is supplemented by a Health Savings Account (HSA).
 The Plan design for each shall be: